opensim-org/opensim-core/README.md

    1. Solving for muscle activity from a known motion should be faster than using OpenSim Computed Muscle Control.

+   2. Users should be able to solve for mass properties that minimize residual forces.

-   2. Advanced users can construct optimal control problems programmatically in C++.
+   3. Advanced users can construct optimal control problems programmatically in C++.

 3. Advanced users can create plugins to create custom cost terms and